-- Alumni: Alumni of Capital Seminary & Graduate School may register to audit a course by contacting Adult Learner Services (717-560-8282).
+- Alumni: Alumni of Capital Seminary & Graduate School may register to audit a course by contacting Capital Seminary & Graduate School Office (717-560-8297 or capitaloffice@lbc.edu).
 No other information is required.
 The only cost is the student service fee.
 Limit one course per semester. - Students: Students may audit a course by indicating such at registration.
-The audit fee and student service fee will be assessed. - Student Spouses: Spouses of students may register to audit a course by contacting Adult Learner Services (717-560-8282).
+The audit fee and student service fee will be assessed. - Student Spouses: Spouses of students may register to audit a course by contacting Capital Seminary & Graduate School Office (717-560-8297 or capitaloffice@lbc.edu).
 The only cost is the student service fee.
-Limit one course per semester. - Others: Other individuals may audit a course, as space is available.
-Admission will be granted through a non-degree application from Adult Learner Services (717-560-8282).
+Limit one course per semester.

+• Others: Other individuals may audit a course, as space is available.
+Admission will be granted through a non-degree application from Capital Seminary & Graduate School Office (717-560-8297 or capitaloffice@lbc.edu).
 The audit fee and student service fee will be assessed.